 Making employees exit positive as possible is another part of talent management practices.
 While this one might not be your favorite practice, you still need to learn from it.

 Every time an employee leaves your organization, make sure to learn and understand certain reasons for doing so.
 You can do it by conducting an anonymous survey or using an exit interview form.
+You might be surprised by the comments exiting employees will share about your company’s culture, and sometimes even your management.

 11. Become More Data-Driven